What Matters To You? Research with children and young people

 Date: 26th July 2010

-Category: Children with disabilities, Respect for the views of the child
+Category: Disabled children, Respect for the views of the child

 The fSDC liaison project has teamed up with LTCAS to carry out research with children and young people.
 If you work with children and young people with a long term condition or disability, we want to know what matters to them.